When answering the question “what is Scaled Agile Framework?” it helps to understand its principles.

 It helps small and large enterprises deliver products and services in the shortest time possible.
 It gives you a strong technological competitive advantage by guiding the roles, responsibilities, and activities in software development to their most productive means and ends.

-What’s the History of SAFe?
+What’s the History of Scaled Agile Framework (SAFe)?

 It all started back in 2011.